trailheadapps/dreaminvest-lwc/README.md

 This is the recommended option for non developers.
 Use this option if you want to experience the sample app but do not plan to modify the code.

-1. [Sign up](https://www.salesforce.com/form/signup/prerelease-spring19/) for a Spring '19 prerelease org.
+1. [Sign up](https://www.salesforce.com/form/signup/prerelease-spring19/) for a Spring '19 pre-release org.

 1. Enable My Domain.
 Follow the instructions to enable My Domain [here](https://trailhead.salesforce.com/modules/identity_login/units/identity_login_my_domain).

-1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t1I0000036toLQAQ) to install the DreamInvest unlocked package into your developer edition org.
+1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000cPFfIAM) to install the DreamInvest unlocked package into your developer edition org.
+Approve the Third-Party access for SCP Trusted Sites during the installation process.

 1. Select **Install for All Users**.